 Part 2: How to Meditate

 So here’s the part you’ve been waiting for: how do I get started??
 Here are the 5 easy steps!
 Once you get comfortable with this, you can advance your practice using these basic principles (see FAQs for details).
-All mindfulness meditation follows this same basic format.

 1. Set timer for 5 minutes.